plotly/academy/_react/6-testing.md

 snapshot failure, 1 test failed, 19 tests passed (20 total in 3 test suites, run time 1.347s)
 ```

-Now that we have all that done, let's make our app a true app and create Android and iOS versions of it in [Part 7: React Native](/react/7-native-mobile-apps/)!

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>
 <!-- /Syntax highlighting -->